 Notifications on placements are sent out by our mailing list.
 Have your career prep teacher or guidance counsellor email firstname.lastname@example.org to request to be added to our mailing list if not done so.

-Work Experience placements are offered to all high schools in the Greater Vancouver Area (and beyond, if there is interest).
-Work Experience teachers are welcome to contact Partap Sahota, our Volunteer Coordinator, for more information on the work experience program or to join the mailing list.
+Work Experience placements are offered to all high schools in the Vancouver Area (and beyond, if there is interest).
+Work Experience teachers are welcome to contact Partap Sahota, our Executive Director, for more information on the work experience program or to join the mailing list.